yu-eric/personal-website/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-I am a senior undergraduate currently majoring in Computer Science with a minor in Mathematics the University of Utah.
+I am a senior undergraduate studying at the University of Utah, currently majoring in Computer Science with a minor in Mathematics.

 ## Research Interest